 New Septic Tank Legislation - EPP2 - Exemption - Permit

-Whilst the government is planning a consultation on the EPP2 Legislation, you don't need to register providing your:
+As part of these new Binding Rules regulations and under the EPP2 Legislation, you don't need to register providing your:

 - discharge is to ground and is of 2 cubic metres per day or less via a septic tank and leachfield infiltration system (soakaway) and is outside a groundwater source protection zone 1.
 This is approximately equivalent to 9 people occupying a single property